PDAL/PDAL/doc/faq.rst

   sizes before PDAL can process the data.
 Furthermore, some operations (notably :ref:`DEM creation<writers.gdal>`) can use large amounts of additional memory during processing before the output can be written.
+  Depending on the operation, PDAL will attempt operate in "stream mode" to limit memory consumption when possible.
 |
 * What is PDAL's relationship to PCL?